car251290/Javier-Jesus-Carre-o-Reyna/README.md

 # iOS-project
-the food is an application to choose a restauran and is a project for iOS
+The food is an application for make a list of your favorite restaurants you can see the location using iOS map as well as you can rank the restaurant with an emoji you can rank the restaurant

+# Requirements
+* Xcode
+* macbook